 - Enlargement of the clitoris

 - Reduction in breast size

-Because most anabolic steroid users acquire the drug via the "black market," they may receive impure or tainted steroids.
+Because most anabolic steroid users acquire the drug illegally via the black market, they may receive impure or tainted steroids.
 This presents many health risks.
-Another danger is "stacking," which involves taking several types of steroids at once to enhance the effects.
+Another danger is stacking, which involves taking several types of steroids at once to enhance the effects.
 These combinations multiply the risks.